LunchWithaLens/R-CSA325/README.md

     b.
 Create a resource

-    c.
-Function App, give it a name - take defaults - choose a local location
+    c.  __Function App__, give it a name - take defaults - choose a local location

     d.
 We will come back to it later...